scilus/nf-scil/docs/SUBWORKFLOWS.md

     lint <subworkflow>
 ```

-and fix all errors and as much as the warnings as possible.
-Refer to this section for further information.
+and fix all `errors` and as many `warnings` as possible.

 ## Submit your PR

-Open a PR to the nf-scil repository master.
+Open a PR to the nf-scil repository `main` branch.
 We'll test everything, make sure it's
 working and that code follows standards.

 Once LGTM has been declared, wave to the maintainers and look at your hard work paying off.